Costa Rica For Beginners

 Before you go, read.
 Educate yourself.

 Costa Rica thrives on its tourism.
+Thousands of people visit each year.
 That coupled with Costa Ricans being some the happiest and friendliest people in the world, makes it a perfect place to visit again and again.

 Pura Vida!